Services

 Department: Nova Scotia's Department of Growth and Development

 Description: The Canada-Nova Scotia Targeted Housing Benefit helps renters with the cost of their rent if they pay more than 40% of their pre-tax (gross) household income on the average market rent in their area (not the rent that they pay).
-You can apply any time.
+You can apply at any time.

 Website: https://beta.novascotia.ca/apply-rent-supplement-canada-nova-scotia-targeted-housing-benefit